 - After 400m pass a building which you saw from the top of the sloping field, turn right on a small road, then immediately left on a signposted footpath.
-Continue through woods carpeted with wild garlic.
+Continue through woods carpeted with wild garlic in season.

 - Continue along the well signposted NDW.
-After a while, the path climbs, alongside a quite country lane (above it, and to the left).
-The path then levels out (now to the right of the road), with occasional views to the south.
-Turn left through a metal kissing gate at a junction with a tarmac lane and follow the path uphill parallel to the lane.
-In 480m join the lane, just before a T-junction with a road, and turn right along the road.
+In 750m you cross a lane and continue through a wood with the M25 down below on the right.
+The path then gently descends through the wood and at the bottom you turn left through a metal kissing gate at a junction with a tarmac lane and follow the path uphill parallel to the lane.
+In 470m join the lane, just before a T-junction with a road, and turn right along the road.

-- In 40m turn left up some steps and in 30m walk through a metal kissing gate into a grassy slope.
-Continue uphill with the left hand boundary and in 90m turn right at a three-way signpost.
+- In 40m turn left up some steps and bear left uphill and in 30m walk through a metal kissing gate into a grassy slope.
+Continue uphill with the left hand boundary and in about 100m turn right at a three-way signpost.

 - Head NW for 300m along a shared cycle- and footpath to the side of the A269 to Botley Hill Farm (the lunchtime pub), then return to this point.

-- From the road junction, take the lower road, and then a path on the left (which parallels the road for a while).
+- From the road junction, take the lower road (signed 'Limpsfield, Edenbridge'), and then a path on the left (which parallels the road for a while).
 In 650m turn up left away from the road up some steps and turn right at the top of the steps.

 - To finish at Tatsfield, cross the road (leaving the NDW), and continue north for 1 km to Tatsfield (pub, bus to New Addington).

 - Carry on along the NDW.
-You turn left through a metal kissing gate and up a stepped path to then cross a road at a four-way junction.
+You turn left through a wooden kissing gate and up a stepped path to then cross a road at a four-way junction.
 Turn right and follow a lane (Chestnut Avenue), soon with some large houses on either side.
-You come to a T-Junction
+In 1.0 km you come to a T-junction.

-- Head north (leaving the NDW), then east along a track towards Hawley's Corner (pub) if you which to cut the walk short,
+- Head north (leaving the NDW), then east along a track towards Hawley's Corner, if you wish to cut the walk short.

-- Continue south then east along the signposted NDW, eventually reaching Westerham Hill road.
+- Continue south then east along the signposted NDW, in 1.5 km reaching Westerham Hill road.
 To your right is a bus stop 100m away.

 Knockholt Pound to Knockholt Station (3.8 km)

 - Just before a church, go right (signposted) through a gap in the hedge into a (former) golf course.
-Continue in the same direction.
-The path starts just to the left of the (golf) green.
-Eventually the golf club car park is on your left.
-Just after this, turn left, then just before the golf club access road, turn right (north again) with it to descend a hill and reach a road.
-You can see the train station to you left.
+Continue in the same direction along a newly fenced path.
+Eventually you pass the ex-golf club car park on your left.
+Go through a hedge gap and turn left with the fenced path, then turn right (north again) with it to descend a hill and reach a road.
+You can see the train station approach 60m away to your left.